Swallows and Amazons mugs make great Birthday presents or gifts for sailors

 Do let me know if you know of any other Swallows & Amazons mugs and where they can be found in the comments below.

-‘I thought he was a retired Pirate’ ~ filming the parley with the Amazons on Wildcat Island
+‘I thought he was a retired Pirate’ ~ filming with Amazons on Wild Cat Island and Mrs Ransome’s fears of Disneyization.

 Sophie Neville and Suzanna Hamilton confronting the Amazon Pirates on Wildcat Island in Swallows and Amazons